RichardAth/Projects/BigIntCalculator/readme.txt

 A couple of checks for array index overflows were added.
 If an error is detected an exception is thrown, an error message is output, and the program continues without factorising the number.
-I suspect there are other places checks should be added, but realistically any number small enough to be factorised in a reasonable time will not exceed the array bounds.
+Rrealistically any number small enough to be factorised in a reasonable time will not exceed the array bounds.

 Profiling using Visual Studio suggests that changing from DAs BigIntegers to GMP/MPIR would not improve performance much.
 This would be a huge task.